 The Sandia Leadership Team sets specific safety performance objectives, measures, and commitments for ISMS implementation and performance in consultation with DOE/NNSA/SFO counterparts.
-These objectives are covered under programs (Performance Objectives 1, 2, and 3-implementation of policy) and mission support (Performance Objective 5: Operations and Infrastructure-mission execution).
-Individual entities also establish expectations, such as EMS aspects and impacts (Section 3.2).
-Expectations with respect to work planning and control are described in MN471022, ES&H Manual, "Work Planning and Control" chapter which incorporates MN471021, Work Planning and Control Criteria for Safe Design and Operations, as required by ESH001.1, Integrate ES&H into Work Planning and Execution, and in organizational work planning and control documentation.
-Expectations for all Members of the Workforce are established through the performance management policy (HR005, Manage Employee Performance Policy).
+Individual entities also establish expectations, such as Environmental Management System aspects and impacts (Section 3.2).
+Expectations with respect to work planning and control are described in MN471022, ES&H Manual, "Work Planning and Control Criteria for Safe Design and Operations," and in organizational work planning and control documentation.
+Expectations for all Members of the Workforce are established through the performance management policy (HR005, Employee Performance Policy).